-KSRTC's money grossers should get this much designed makeover making them more comfortable and pleasant to travel in.
+KSRTC's money grossers should get this much-desired makeover making them more comfortable and pleasant to travel in.
 The major change should be in the seating, with Superfasts having individual upright seats of rexine while FPs can continue to have the present bench-type seats with headrests.
-Both services should continue to operate on all routes they do now, expect loss making ones which should be culled mercilessly.
+Both services should continue to operate on all routes they do now, except heavily loss-making ones, which should be culled mercilessly.

 Super Express (AC)

 Currently, these green colored monsters do not boast of any extra comforts to passengers other than separated seats instead of the single bench type units Superfasts have.
 Newer Super Expresses have sliding window glasses with a green tint.
 This class has enormous potential to be a game-changer for KSRTC by becoming long-distance moneyspinners for the corporation.
 Kerala currently has no long-distance AC services except the 10 Bangalore-bound Volvos and some Trivandrum - Ernakulam services run using (Low floor) city buses (B7RLE)!
 If the Super Express class can be transformed into an AC service class using new rear-engined buses as with 3+2 seating, limited push-back, air conditioning, improved suspension and quality materials at current Super Express rates, they will be huge hits.
 This service can be showcased as the flagship for our new bus design mentioned above.
 They can be used to run on high-volume and long-distance intercity Superfast routes between Trivandrum, Ernakulam, Palakkad, Kozhikode, Kannur etc and on interstate routes especially to two-tier cities in neighboring states (Mysore, Coimbatore, Madurai, Salem etc.) which do not warrant a Premium Volvo or Super Deluxe service.